Category of Astronomical Heritage: tangible immovable

 William Frederick King (1854--1916) studied at the University of Toronto (Bachelor of Arts degree in mathematics in 1874).
 His duties were Dominion land / topographical surveyor (1876) and first chief astronomer (1890), became the founding director (1905) of the Dominion Observatory in Ottawa, and president of the Royal Society of Canada from 1911 to 1912.

-Otto Julius Klotz (1852--1923) became Assistant Chief Astronomer (1908) and Dominion Astronomer (1916).
+In addition, Otto Julius Klotz (1852--1923), an important land surveyor from 1880 to 1892, became Assistant Chief Astronomer (1908), and Dominion Astronomer (1916), cf. Ackerman 1995.

 But for astrophysics; the new Dominion Astrophysical Observatory, Victoria, B.C., was opened in 1918.

-The Dominion Observatory in Ottawa continued his work only until 1970.
-In that time the National Research Council of Canada was founded.
-The refractor was moved from the Dominion Observatory to the Helen Sawyer Hogg Observatory (named in 1988 in honour of Canada's leading female astronomer) at the Canada Science and Technology Museum (CSTM), used until 2016.
+In 1974, the Brashear refractor was moved from the Dominion Observatory to the Helen Sawyer Hogg Observatory (named in 1988 in honour of Canada's leading female astronomer) at the Canada Science and Technology Museum (CSTM), used until 2016.

 History